 - sharing clothing, bedding, or towels that have been used by someone with a scabies infection

-- 5 percent permethian cream (most common treatment)
+- 5 percent permethrin cream

 - 25 percent benzyl benzoate lotion